Your Website Is Your Best Reservation Tool — If It Works

 - Linked directly from the homepage navigation

-- Formatted as a web page, not a PDF download
+- Formatted as an actual web page, not a PDF download

 Photography Sells the Experience